Setting Up an Apple Mac for Ruby Development

 - Disable automatic login

-Under Firewall, choose Block all incoming connections, and disable Automatically allow signed software to receive incoming connections.
-On Leopard (Mac OS X 10.5) these options do not exist; instead set Allow only essential services.
+Under Firewall, choose Block all incoming connections.
+On Leopard (Mac OS X 10.5) this option does not exist; instead set Allow only essential services.

-New installations of Snow Leopard and above use secure virtual memory by default.
-For older systems, this is an option under Security > General > Advanced.
+New installations of Snow Leopard use secure virtual memory by default.
 If you enable secure virtual memory yourself, restart your system so that the feature is active.

 Requiring a Password on Bootup

 Intel-based Macs include EFI firmware that runs when the machine is powered on, to start the operating system.
 This takes the place of the standard PC BIOS, or Open Firmware on older Macs.
 If your computer is frequently left in public places, then set a boot password.
-Otherwise, any malicious individual can change the firmware settings to boot from a disc or device of their choosing.
-If you did not enable File Vault, then the attacker will have complete access to all of the files on the system.
+Otherwise, any malicious individual can change the firmware settings to boot from a disc or device of their choosing, and completely avoid all of the security measures of the installed operating system.

 Apple Knowledge Base article HT1352 provides full details.